nicholasjano/phase2-w25/README.md

 # Phase 2: Syntax Analysis - Parser Implementation

 ## Overview
-In this phase, you'll build upon your lexical analyzer to create a parser that constructs an Abstract Syntax Tree (AST) from the token stream.
+In this phase, you'll build upon your **custom lexical analyzer to create a parser** that constructs an Abstract Syntax Tree (AST) from the token stream.
 The parser validates the syntactic structure of the input according to the language grammar and creates a tree representation suitable for further processing.

 ## Understanding Parser Implementation and AST Transformation